 'Amplifying Voices: Inclusion', Open Society Initiative for Eastern Africa, 2011

 Crucial to the creation of an open society are principles of equality, diversity, and inclusion.
 This third edition of Amplifying Voices examines the meaning and dimensions of these concepts, and the barriers to their realization in Eastern Africa.

 Child Redress International

-Th above report summarises the first venture of the startup organisation I co-founded in 2015, the International Child Redress Project.
+The above report summarises the first venture of the startup organisation I co-founded in 2015, the Child Redress International.
 In order to get a better understanding of the issue of transnational child sexual exploitation, and to listen to what access to justice means to people in one of the hotspots for this problem, we organised a community forum in the Philippines, using a Human Centred Design approach.
 We asked police, social workers, faith leaders, judges, lawyers, parents, and civil society, what is going on on the ground, what law enforcement is doing about it, and how this problem can be prevented.
 We also asked the community to think about civil justice, and how we could bring compensation claims on behalf of child victims that would work in the best interests of the child.